PARISH councillors have again objected to plans ... [more]

 The charity says that without a building of its own it has to rent rooms but has nowhere to store its files and equipment and any non-counselling work has to be done from volunteers’ homes.

 The charity approached brain injury charity Headway Thames Valley about using Brunner Hall in Greys Road but was quoted £40 for three hours per room, which it felt was too expensive.

 It is given £5,000 a year by Henley Town Council and also receives money from charitable and trust funds, including the Stuart Turner Foundation.

 It recently received a £65,000 grant from South Oxfordshire District Council to expand into Didcot and Berinsfield.

-Riverside also has a link with The Henley College, where it says one in four students suffers from mental health problems.
+Riverside also has a link with The Henley College, where it says one in five students suffers from mental health problems.

 Henley MP John Howell has pledged to support the service after being given a presentation about its work.

 He said: “I would like to see more people feel able to refer themselves for mental health problems and training for a range of people, including myself and my staff.”